geekau/mediastack-guide/docs/configuration/qbittorrent.md

 !!!
 Warning "Warning: Category Names and Save Paths Are Case Senstive"

-    ==Category Names== and ==Save Paths== are case senstive and must be added in lower case, to match the underlaying Linux filesystem inside the Docker images, and / or, the localhost.
+    ==Category Names== and ==Save Paths== are case senstive and must be added in lower case, to match the underlaying Linux filesystem inside the Docker images, and / or, the localhost, and also for communication between the different applications.

 Goto: ==Options Icon== --> ==Downloads==

+Create a new category for each folder located in the `/data/torrents` folder, except for the ==complete== and ==incomplete== folders, as these are working folders, not specifically set up to manage categories.

+Refer to the host / container folder mapping diagram, which was set up during preparation: [Docker Host / Container Folder Mapping](/preparation/setting-up-folders/#folder-mappings-between-host-and-docker-containers)

 <figure markdown>
   ![qBittorrent Download Categories](/img/qbittorrent-category-2.png){ width="300" }